The Vibrant Resort Where There’s Always Something Going On

 Arc 1950 Le Village is a ski resort with a difference in the French Alps.
 One of Europe’s highest altitude and thus most snowsure destinations, it is also part of one of the world’s biggest ski areas and one of the planet’s newest ski destinations.
 Born this century and less than 20 years old, it’s a unique and enticing combination!

-Part of the huge Les Arcs ski area, which together with the neighbouring resorts of Peisey Vallandry and La Plagne forms one of the world’s three biggest ski areas: Paradiski, with more than 425km of inter-linked runs, the fact that Arc 1950 Le Village was built so recently is a big selling point for holiday makers.
+Its ski slopes are part of the huge Les Arcs ski area, which together with the neighbouring resorts of Peisey Vallandry and La Plagne forms one of the world’s three biggest ski areas: Paradiski.
+This has more than 425km (265 miles) of inter-linked runs.

 It is located in the Tarentaise region, home to many of the best ski resorts in France, and offers views out to Mont Blanc, the Aiguille Rouge and the many other mountains of the Tarentaise valley.